-Exploratory Spanish - This semester course is designed to introduce students to the world of Spanish-speaking cultures.
+Exploratory Spanish - This semester long course is designed to introduce students to the world of Spanish-speaking cultures.
 Students begin to speak, understand, read and write in Spanish.
-They study the similarities between English and Spanish and learn how people communicate when they don't share a common language.
-The course emphasizes pronunciation, basic conversation and expression.
+They study the similarities between English and Spanish and learn how people communicate.
+This course emphasizes pronunciation, basic conversation and expression.
+Subject to change